WordPress/gutenberg/CONTRIBUTING.md

 A good workflow for new contributors to follow is listed below:
 - Fork Gutenberg repository
 - Clone forked repository
-- Create new branch
+- Create a new branch
 - Make code changes
-- Commit code changes within newly created branch
+- Commit code changes within the newly created branch
 - Push branch to forked repository
 - Submit Pull Request to Gutenberg repository